VW signs deal to boost production of electric cars in China

-FRANKFURT Volkswagen (VOWG_p.DE) on Wednesday said it signed a cooperation agreement with SAIC Motor Corporation (600104.SS) to boost production, research and development of electric cars in China.
+FRANKFURT, June 3 Volkswagen on Wednesday said it signed a cooperation agreement with SAIC Motor Corporation to boost production, research and development of electric cars in China.

 VW said it has agreed to expand the main plant of the Chinese joint venture SVW in Anting.